marlone36/Evaristo-Tunstall-designs/README.md

 <h1> Hey friends — </h1>

-Hola (Hello), My name is Marlon, I am a trainee & freelance web design and graphic design from Kent, United Kingdom and I is a college student currently studying are graphics design in subjects in Creative Media Production.
-I am British designers and I have travelled a lot of countries are Spain, Germany, The Netherlandsand Morocco.
+<body> Hola (Hello), My name is Marlon, I am a trainee & freelance web design and graphic design from Kent, United Kingdom and I is a college student currently studying are graphics design in subjects in Creative Media Production.
+I am British designers and I have travelled a lot of countries are Spain, Germany, The Netherlandsand Morocco. </body>

-What I'm Working On (Projects)
+<h2> What I'm Working On (Projects) </h2>

-Get in Touch
+<h3> Get in Touch </h3>

 1.🐦 Twitter - https://twitter.com/DesignsEvaristo or https://twitter.com/marlone36
 2.📨 Email -evaristotunstalldesigns@gmail.com